What You Should and Shouldn’t Do in Amsterdam’s Red-Light District

-Amsterdam’s Red Light District consists of just two canal streets and a few side alleys.
+Amsterdam’s red-light district consists of just two canal streets and a few side alleys.
 This compact area, also known as De Wallen, is densely packed with some of Amsterdam’s best-known features.
 There’s cannabis memorabilia, bars, coffee shops, and Barbie-like vixens beckoning from behind red-curtained windows just about everywhere you look.
-But the Red Light District is also fascinating for its mix of art venues and unusual museums that can be enjoyed by everyone.
-Here are seven do’s and don’ts of visiting Amsterdam’s Red Light District.
+But the red-light district is also fascinating for its mix of art venues and unusual museums that can be enjoyed by everyone.
+Here we help you navigate Amsterdam’s red light district rules with seven do’s and don’ts.

 Don’t: Drink in public